skosch/YinYangFit/docs/source/index.markdown

 S_\mathrm{V1}(x, y, s, o) = \mathcal{F}^{-1}(\mathcal{F}(I(x, y)) \mathcal{F}(G(s, o))),
 $$

+where $\mathcal{F}$ is the Fourier transform.{sn}The discrete Fourier transform is a good choice when filters are large, but requires generous zero-padding to prevent wrapping.
+In implementations relying on small inputs and/or filters (e.g. dilated filters, downsampled G-cell layers, etc.), direct convolution may be advantageous.{/sn} For instance, to retrieve wthe activation of representative simple cells at phases 0°, 90°, 180° and 270°, one ould half-wave-rectify as follows:

 {mn}<img src="img/complex_value.png">{/mn}

-where $\mathcal{F}$ is the Fourier transform.
-For instance, to retrieve wthe activation of representative simple cells at phases 0°, 90°, 180° and 270°, one ould half-wave-rectify as follows:

 $$
 \begin{aligned}
 S_{\mathrm{V1, 0\degree}}(x, y, s, o) &= |\mathrm{Re}(S_1(x, y, s, o)| \\